laravel/docs/authorization.md

 <a name="generating-policies"></a>
 ### Generating Policies

 Policies are classes that organize authorization logic around a particular model or resource.
-For example, if your application is a blog, you may have a `App\Models\Post` model and a corresponding `App\Policies\PostPolicy` to authorize user actions such as creating or updating posts.
+For example, if your application is a blog, you may have an `App\Models\Post` model and a corresponding `App\Policies\PostPolicy` to authorize user actions such as creating or updating posts.

 You may generate a policy using the `make:policy` Artisan command.
 The generated policy will be placed in the `app/Policies` directory.
 If this directory does not exist in your application, Laravel will create it for you: